Thoracic Aortic Dissection

 Explain how the emergent management of Stanford type A dissection differs from that of Stanford type B dissection

-Describe the features that render a Stanford type B dissection “complicated”.
+Describe the features of a “complicated” Stanford type B dissection.

 Thoracic aortic dissection should be considered for every patient presenting to the emergency department with chest pain or back pain, particularly if accompanied by neurologic signs or symptoms.
 Uncommon and difficult to diagnose, this condition is associated with serious, often lethal, complications.
 Prompt diagnosis and emergent surgical consultation are vital to achieve a favorable outcome, though sometimes even this is insufficient.
 Half of patients with a type A dissection die within 24-48 hours without appropriate treatment, and even with surgical management, mortality may exceed 25%.
-Overall in-hospital mortality rates for treated patients in a large multicenter series were 33% for type A dissection and 13% for type B dissection.
+According to recent data from a large international registry, overall in-hospital mortality rates for patients who arrived to centers specialized in the treatment of this condition were 22% for type A dissection and 13% for type B dissection.

 Epidemiology & Risk Factors

-Thoracic aortic dissection is two-to-three fold more common in males than females, and the prevalence of this condition increases with age.
+Thoracic aortic dissection is at least twice as common in males as females, and the prevalence of this condition increases with age.
 Risk factors are numerous and include genetic syndromes and both acute and chronic cardiovascular conditions.
 Genetic syndromes that place patients at increased risk of thoracic aortic dissection include Marfan syndrome, Loeys-Dietz syndrome, Turner syndrome, and Ehlers-Danlos syndrome (vascular type).
 Patients with a family history of aortic dissection or aneurysm, or with a personal history of aortic aneurysm or coarctation, chronic hypertension, acute hypertension (as in stimulant abuse), polycystic kidney disease, inflammatory vasculitis (e.g., giant cell arteritis), or pre-existing aortic valvular disease (e.g., bicuspid aortic valve), are also at increased risk.
-Recent aortic manipulation (open or endovascular) should raise your pre-test concern for this condition, and pregnancy elevates the risk for women with chronic connective tissue disorders.
+Recent aortic manipulation (open or endovascular) should raise one’s pre-test concern for this condition, and pregnancy elevates the risk for women with chronic connective tissue disorders.
 Finally, patients with long-term exposure to corticosteroids or other immunosuppressive drugs are at increased danger of developing aortic dissection.

 Classification & Terminology